neondatabase/website/content/docs/guides/read-replica-guide.md

 <TabItem>

 <CodeBlock showLineNumbers>
-To create a read replica from the Neon CLI, use the [branches](/docs/reference/cli-branches) command and specify type read_only.
+To create a read replica using the Neon CLI, use the [branches](/docs/reference/cli-branches) command, specifying the `add-compute` and `-type read_only` options.
+If you have more than one Neon project, also  include the `--project-id` option.

 ```bash